"I learnt so much and the course has definitely made me consider studying computer science and coding in the future."Aaniya, Teen student

-Develop your programming proficiency by learning how to use variables, integers, floats, strings, loops, file I/O’s and data structures, as you work on your own challenge-focused projects.
-You will finish with the confidence to use the Python programming language independently.
+Our code-loving instructors develop your programming proficiency by teaching you how to use variables, integers, floats, strings, loops, file I/O’s and data structures, as you work on your own challenge-focused projects.
+You will leave with the confidence to use the Python programming language independently.

 While this is a beginners’ course, we do find that many teens who have already started to learn to program on their own find our “back to basics” approach very helpful as they fill in any gaps in their fundamentals.

-There are 5 weekly tutorials, lasting 1 hour each.
-These tutorials are led by an expert, fully DBS-checked instructor, and you will join a small group of other young learners online, working together in fun and interactive sessions.
+This is an online learning course taught live by an expert tutor who is fully DBS-checked.
+You will join a small group of other young learners, working together and making lots of progress in fun and interactive sessions.
 All sessions are monitored and recorded for safety.